jci-metasys/basic-services-dotnet/README.md

 client.WriteProperty(id, "description", "This is an AV.", "writePriorityEnumSet.priorityNone");
 ```

-To change the same attribute values of many objects use the WritePropertyMultiple method.
+To change the same attribute values of many objects use the method **`WritePropertyMultiple`**.
 This method also accepts an optional write priority.

 ```csharp
 List<Guid> ids = new List<Guid> { id1, id2 };